namnh06/entropy-market-maker/README.md

 | `ftxSize`           | `100000`    | How much to look up spread on centralized exchange                                |
 | `disableFtxBooks`   | `false`     | Whether to try to find a FTX market for quoting.                                  |

+## Caveats
+- Use Ctrl-C to stop the market maker so that it will try to cancel all orders when exiting.
+(Ctrl-Z will not cancel orders)